mahtin/tinyGS-antenna-map/README.md

 ## Fetching data from tinyGS

+This is removed - not needed anymore
+~~
 **NOTE** If you run this script often you will get banned from tinyGS website.
 It's not meant to be run more than once a day (or less).
 ```bash
 $ ./fetch.sh